amaanabbasi/Java-Cheat-Sheet-1/JavaCheatSheet/CheatSheet.md

 - Interface gets implemented, abstract classes get extended
 - Possible to have non abstract methods in an interface (you can have static and default)

+- **Notes**
+  - Final variables
+If a variable is declared with the final keyword, its value cannot be changed once initialized.
+Note that the variable does not necessarily have to be initialized at the time of declaration.
+If it's declared but not yet initialized, it's called a blank final variable.
 Constructors
 - No return type
 - They are the skeleton of an object, they allow you to create and object